Kappa (folklore): Chronology

-The forgoing examples were written in western regions (Nagasaki, (Note: The Jesuits' Japanese-Portuguese dictionary.)
+The foregoing examples were written in western regions (Nagasaki, (Note: The Jesuits' Japanese-Portuguese dictionary.)
 Osaka, (Note: Ryōan who worote Wakan sansai zue and Tessai were both Osaka men.) etc.).
 However, the ape (Japanese macaque) was relatively unfamiliar to the people of Edo which had few forested mountains, and the image of a more turtle-like or frog-like kappa began to be favored, starting in the mid-18th century.